jswans33/my-full-stack-fastapi-template/utils/pipeline/repomix-output.md

 This module provides functionality for classifying documents based on their structure and content.
 """

-from typing import Any, Dict, Optional
+from typing import Any, Dict, List, Optional

-from utils.pipeline.utils.logging import get_logger
+from utils.pipeline.strategies.classifier_factory import ClassifierFactory from utils.pipeline.strategies.ensemble_manager import EnsembleManager from utils.pipeline.utils.logging import get_logger